aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getDataBodyRange() {#getDataBodyRange--}

+<b>@deprecated.</b> Please use the 'dataBodyRange' property instead.
 Returns a [CellArea](../cellarea/) object that represents the range that contains the data area in the list between the header row and the insert row.
 Read-only.

 ```javascript
 getDataBodyRange() : CellArea;